Capital city: Modern capitals

-Many modern capital cities are located in the centre of countries so they are more accessible to its population and have better protection from possible invasions.
-The location may also be based on a compromise among two or more cities or other political divisions, historical reasons, or enough land was needed to deliberately build a new planned city for the capital.
-The majority of national capitals are also the largest city in their respective countries, but this is not the case in some countries.
+Many modern capital cities are located near the centre of the country, so that they are more accessible to its population and have better protection from possible invasions.
+The location may also be based on a compromise between two or more cities or other political divisions, historical reasons, or enough land was needed to deliberately build a new planned city for the capital.
+The majority of national capitals are also the largest city in their respective countries.
+Modern examples are Berlin, Cairo, London, Madrid, Mexico City, Moscow, Paris, Rome, Jakarta, Metro Manila, Seoul, and Tokyo.

 Counties in the United Kingdom have historic county towns, which are often not the largest settlement within the county and often are no longer administrative centres, as many historical counties are now only ceremonial, and administrative boundaries are different.
 The number of new capitals in the world increased substantially since the Renaissance period, especially with the founding of independent nation-states since the eighteenth century.

 In Canada, there is a federal capital, while the ten provinces and three territories each have capital cities.
 The states of such countries as Mexico, Brazil (including the famous cities of Rio de Janeiro and São Paulo, capitals of their respective states), and Australia also each have capital cities.
 For example, the six state capitals of Australia are Adelaide, Brisbane, Hobart, Melbourne, Perth, and Sydney.
 In Australia, the term "capital cities" is regularly used to refer to those six state capitals plus the federal capital Canberra, and Darwin, the capital of the Northern Territory.
 Abu Dhabi is the capital city of the Emirate of Abu Dhabi and also of the United Arab Emirates overall.